-Gains on disposals of FVOCI debt securities, net for the years ended December 31, 2023 and 2022 is summarized as follows:
+Gains on disposals of FVOCI debt securities, net for the years ended December 31, 2024 and 2023 is summarized as follows:

-2023 2022 SAR'000 SAR'000 Losses on the sale of FVOCI debt securities - (325) Gains on the sale of FVOCI debt securities 15,234 11,116 Gains on disposals of FVOCI debt securities, net 15,234 10,791 a) As required by SAMA, the following table summarizes the Group's employee categories defined in accordance with SAMA's rules on compensation practices.
-It includes the total amounts of fixed and variable compensation paid to employees, and the forms of such payments, and also includes the variable compensation accrued, and other employee benefits and related expenses incurred during the years ended December 31, 2023 and 2022.
+2024 2023 SAR'000 SAR'000 Gains on the sale of FVOCI debt securities 1,215 15,234 Gains on disposals of FVOCI debt securities 1,215 15,234 a) As required by SAMA, the following table summarizes the Group's employee categories defined in accordance with SAMA's rules on compensation practices.
+It includes the total amounts of fixed and variable compensation paid to employees, and the forms of such payments, and also includes the variable compensation accrued, and other employee benefits and related expenses incurred during the years ended December 31, 2024 and 2023.